singularitypress/ts-ssr-kit/README.md

 ## 17.
 When `staticContext` is set to `true` in #16, this change to `staticContext` (or as we know the variable in `server.tsx` as `serverContext`) gets propagated everywhere server-side, thus when we're on the `NotFoundPage`, `serverContext.notFound` is `true`, and we can send `404` (and obviously right after, the content which in this case is `NotFoundPage`).

+## 18.
+Lets just put all of our authentication checking and handling (in case users aren't authenticated) into this higher order component (check react docs for what this is), it'll check to see if we're authenticated and return the component that's passed in if we are.

+### 18a.
+Using react router's `<Redirect to="" />` isn't meaningful on the server.
+So we have to check the context to see if there's a `url` property and thus do an express redirect.